-Aspen Distillers to Install Aquacycl's Sustainable Wastewater Treatment
+Aspen Distillers Install Aquacycl's Sustainable Wastewater Treatment

 Onsite, energy-neutral wastewater treatment will clean the water without carbon emissions.